Ahtesham18112011/RTL_workshop/Day_3/README.md

 - **Power Optimization**: Techniques like clock gating or power-aware encoding reduce dynamic power during state changes.
 These steps are typically implemented using design automation tools (e.g., Synopsys, Cadence) to ensure efficient FSM implementation in VLSI circuits.

+## Cloning
+In VLSI, cloning involves duplicating a logic cell or module in a circuit design to optimize performance, reduce power consumption, or improve timing by balancing load or reducing wire length.
+It maintains signal integrity and meets design constraints.

+**How it’s done**:
+- **Identify Critical Path**: Analyze the design to find cells with high fan-out or timing issues using EDA tools.
+- **Duplicate Cell**: Create an identical copy of the target cell/module in the netlist.
+- **Redistribute Connections**: Reassign fan-out connections between the original and cloned cells to balance load or shorten wire length.
+- **Place and Route**: Use placement tools to position the cloned cell optimally and route new connections.
+- **Verify**: Run timing and power analysis to ensure the cloning improves performance without violating constraints.